28msec/trademark-search/README.md

 npm install -g grunt grunt-cli bower
 ```

-- clone the repository
+- clone this repository

 Backend
 -------

-The backend is located in the /queries directory.
-Create an account on http://28.io and install the 28.io command line tool
+Create an account and a project on http://28.io.
+Configure the trademark datasource to the project.
+Install the 28.io command line tool as follows:

 ```
 $ npm install 28 -g
 ```

-Create a project with a mongoDB of your choice on 28.io.
 Inside the /queries directory you can then use the CLI to deploy this project:

 ```
 $ 28 login <your email>